+• Interested & Affected Parties may need to be provided with an opportunity to comment on any proposed amendment to the EA depending on the significance of the changes.

+Stormwater Management Plan:

-• Interested & Affected Parties m proposed amendment to the E hay need to be provided with an opportunity to comment on any A depending on the significance of the changes.
-Stc ormwater Management Plan: Implement final Stormwater Mac control system will be affected balancing ponds, drainage a practical.
-The proposed drainage function as filters that will obvia and water features will be utiliz anticipated."
-Ensure time and finances are al Should be compiled by the rele Should take into consideration relevant technical reports. anagement Plan as per Engineering report, "The minor storm water ed through a sustainable drainage system (SUDS) i.e. wetlands, areas and open diversion channels will be implemented where ge system will in addition to the ecological and aesthetical purposes the pollution from / onto surrounding areas.
-The existing topography zed and minimal earthworks and disturbance of natural areas are llocated to appropriate planning and implementation. evant engineer and approved by the relevant authority.
-In the Civil Engineering Report, EMPr, EA conditions and any other Pe Performance Indicator Detailed designs and site layout plans that adhere to the conditions of the EA and EMPr are finalised prior to the commencement of construction.
+- Implement final Stormwater Management Plan as per Engineering report, "The minor storm water control system will be affected through a sustainable drainage system (SUDS) i.e. wetlands, balancing ponds, drainage areas and open diversion channels will be implemented where practical.
+The proposed drainage system will in addition to the ecological and aesthetical purposes function as filters that will obviate pollution from / onto surrounding areas.
+The existing topography and water features will be utilized and minimal earthworks and disturbance of natural areas are anticipated." - Ensure time and finances are allocated to appropriate planning and implementation. - Should be compiled by the relevant engineer and approved by the relevant authority. - Should take into consideration the Civil Engineering Report, EMPr, EA conditions and any other relevant technical reports.

-Environmental Impact Assessments

-Basic Assessments

-Environmental Control & Monitoring

-Water Use License Applications

-Aquatic Assessments
+Performance Indicator Detailed designs and site I layout plans that adhere to the e conditions of the e EA and EMI r are finalised prior to th е renormance malcaror commencement of construc ction.

+• Environmental Impact Assessments • Basic Assessments • Environmental Management Planning • Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments